Tag: Sabbath

 ※Prayer※

 Lord, many of us feel that we have been waiting for over a year.
 While we were waiting, many of us failed to rest.
-Help us to rest so that we are prepared for the coming storm of your Spirit.
+Help us to rest so that we are prepared for the coming of your Spirit.
 Amen.

 • Sabbathing